 Ethylene purification and by-products separation and recycle

-Oil quenching mechanism is used to cool the furnace effluent gas and the recover heat is used to produce low-pressure steam in the plant utility.
+Oil quenching mechanism is used to cool the furnace effluent gas and the recovered heat is used to produce low-pressure steam in the plant utility.
 Gas oil and fuel oil are obtained when the gas is passed to the primary fractionators.

 The cracked products are passed through coolers and compressors and compressed to 30 atm and 30 oC and separation of C3, C4, C5 and C6 components takes place by partial fractionation and liquefaction.
 This can be done in four stages: